soleyhyman/LightSound2.0/README.md

 Python data logger, plotter, and Arduino code for LightSound 2.0 devices

 ### About LightSound
 LightSound is an Arduino-based device that converts light intensity to sound via a light sensor and MIDI board so that blind and visually impaired (BVI) individuals may experience astronomical events like solar eclipses.
 The original version (LightSound 1.0) was designed and used during the total solar eclipse on August 21, 2017.
 In preparation for the upcoming North and South American total solar eclipses (2019, 2020, and 2024), LightSound has been redesigned with higher sensitivities and an improved sound library.
-The project has received funding from IAU100 to build and distribute 20 LightSound 2.0 devices to schools in Chile and Argentina so that BVI students in the path of the 2019 and 2020 solar eclipses may experience the events.

 The LightSound 2.0 devices can run on a 9-volt or Li-ion battery (portable mode) or off of computer power (logging mode).
 When in portable mode, the switch will turn the device on and off.
 In order to record data, LightSound must be connected to a computer.
 In this case, the device runs off of the computer power and will remain on as long as it is plugged in.